Roster: Company F, 47th Regiment, Pennsylvania Volunteers

 Continuing on, the surviving members of the 47th marched for Simmesport and then Morganza, where they made camp again.
 According to Wharton, the members of Company C were sent on a special mission which took them on an intense 120-mile journey:

-While encamped at Morganza, the nine formerly enslaved Black men who had enlisted with the 47th Pennsylvania in Beaufort (1862) and Natchitoches, Louisiana (April 1864) were officially mustered into the regiment between 20-24 June 1864.
-During this same time, F Company’s 1st Lieutenant George W. Fuller was discharged on a Surgeon’s Certificate on 22 June.
+While encamped at Morganza, the nine formerly enslaved Black men who had enlisted with the 47th Pennsylvania in Beaufort, South Carolina (1862) and Natchitoches, Louisiana (April 1864) were officially mustered into the regiment between 20-24 June 1864.
+During this same time, F Company’s First Lieutenant George W. Fuller was discharged on a Surgeon’s Certificate on 22 June.

 As they did during their tour through the Carolinas and Florida, the men of the 47th had battled the elements and disease, as well as the Confederate Army, in order to survive and continue to defend their nation.
 But the Red River Campaign’s most senior leader, Union Major-General Nathaniel P. Banks, would not.
 Removed from command amid the controversy regarding the Union Army’s successes and failures, he was placed on leave by President Abraham Lincoln.
 He later redeemed himself by spending much of his time in Washington, D.C. as a Reconstruction advocate for the people of Louisiana.